Understand the key aspects of Royal Decree 214/2025 on carbon footprint -

 Can I comply without a digital platform?

-In complex supply chains, it is extremely difficult to guarantee traceability, document consistency, and auditability without specialized technological tools.
+In complex supply chains, it is extremely difficult to guarantee traceability, documentary consistency and auditability without specialised technological tools.

 Paula Otero